projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-cni-plugin.md

 sudo chown ubuntu:ubuntu cni.crt
 ```

-Next, we create a kubeconfig file for the CNI.
+Next, we create a kubeconfig file for the CNI plugin to use to access Kubernetes.

 ```
 APISERVER=$(kubectl config view -o jsonpath='{.clusters[0].cluster.server}')